 We had the pleasure of sampling authentic French ratatouille while on holiday.
 But rather than traveling to France to taste ratatouille, I decided to come up with an easier, healthy version for you to make in your own kitchen.

 So what is RATATOUILLE?

 Ratatouille (pronounced as “rat-tah-too-ee”) is a French recipe that is typically a vegetable stew made with end-of-the-summer vegetables.

 Ratatouille is traditionally slowly cooked on a stove-top, fried, or stewed in oil.
 And, it can be eaten warm or cold and serves as perfect leftovers.

 But our version makes a delicious vegetable side that couldn’t be easier to make!

-Baked Ratatouille is a delicious medley of fresh vegetables: zucchini, eggplant, tomatoes, peppers and onions and baked until they are softened with olive oil and herbs for a rich flavorful side dish.
+Ratatouille is a blend of zucchini, eggplants, tomatoes, peppers, onions, and baked with olive oil, and herbs to create a rich flavorful side dish.

 To make this homemade ratatouille, you will need: